MattePalte/Bugs-Quantum-Computing-Platforms/artifacts/minimal_bugfixes/tequila/tequila#8/bug_1721_comment.md

-In the Hamiltonian class, the mapping of qubits method generates a dictionary for the mappin, while generating it they use a wrong key.
+In the Hamiltonian class, the mapping of qubits method generates a dictionary for the mapping, while generating it they use a wrong key.